misc0110/PTEditor/README.md

 * `uncachable`: This demos manipulates the memory type of a mapping to uncachable and back to cachable.
 * `nx`: After setting a function to non-executable, it uses the page tables to make the function executable again.
 * `virt2phys`: Converts a virtual to a physical address.
+* `performance`: Measures how many addresses can be resolved per second.

 # API